||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 Recalls Wilmington architect Charlie Boney,"during my last year in the [NCSU] school of Architecture the Fitzgibbon/Paschal house was a very interesting example of good creative architecture.
 Fitzgibbon, at the time was audacious, and I wondered how he got the client to go along with his interesting features of the interior design.
 'It is no secret,' he said.
 'I had the lady of the house help me design the linen closets and she was involved with measuring all of the sheets and towels, while I went about designing those features that could have been controversial.'
 I was so interested in the house that every weekend I would take my date before dinner to see what "new" had been produced during the week.
 Fortunately, my date thought it was an interesting house also.
 Fitzgibbon produced a wonderful piece of Architecture, for an obviously wonderful and supportive client."

-The house was nominated - and won - for listing in the National Register of Historic Places in 1994.
+The house was put on the National Register of Historic Places in 1994.

 Alone there for a number of years after George Paschal passed away, Beth Paschal moved out in early 2007.
 She died in 2009.
 Her heirs, children Robert, George, and Huston, inherited the property and put it on the market for over $5M, an exceptionally high price even back then.
 There were no offers at that price.
 The heirs insisted on selling all the acreage to one party, refusing to subdivide off the iconic house.

 Since 2008, Preservation North Carolina unsuccessfully attempted to persuade the heirs to subdivide the lots and sell the house separately, insuring the building’s future while still bringing the family a strong return.
-Despite many attempts by TMH, Preservation North Carolina, and others to bring attention and willing buyers to the house, the heirs refused to rent, allow tours, or even permit a design competition to create new preservation options.
+Despite many attempts by NCMH, Preservation North Carolina, and others to bring attention and willing buyers, the heirs refused to rent, allow tours, or even permit a design competition to create new preservation options.
 As time went by, and the price stayed atmospheric, the heirs chose to leave their childhood home vacant, unmaintained, and unoccupied.
 In late 2011, the price was reduced to a still-high $3.3 million.

 1950 - The Ralph and Nancy Fields Fadum House, 3056 Granville Drive, Raleigh.
 Featured in the October 1951 edition of Architectural Record magazine.
 Built by Frank Walser.
 Nancy Fadum had it placed on the National Register of Historic Places in 1993.
 Damaged during Hurricane Fran.
 Donated to the NCSU School of Design upon her death in 2002.
 Sold to Nick and Julie Fountain in 2004.
 Still owned by the Fountains as of 2015.